Fusion-Lightguns/Fusion-Phaser/Setup-Phaser.md

 # Saving Settings

     - The calibration data and profile settings can be saved in non-volatile memory.
       The currently selected profile is saved as the default for when the light gun is plugged in.

     - For ItsyBitsy M0 and M4 boards the external on-board SPI flash memory is used.
-For ATmega32U4 the EEPROM is used.
+For Pro Micro & Teensy the EEPROM is used.

 # LED Fine Tuning